Accudio/async-alpine/README.md

 ## Current Limitations

-- Limitation: nesting `ax-load` does not guarantee the order in which components load.
-This will likely make nested components that rely on each other inconsistent.
 - Limitation: `ax-load-src` has to be included on every instance, even if the component URL has already been specified in another component.
+- Limitation: Does not support the addition of dynamic content, unlike Alpine

 ## License and Credits